Demos

 - Local app proof

-Install the released package or use the source checkout, then run the public first proof:
+Install the released examples profile or use the source checkout, then run the public first proof:

 Stop when the command exits successfully and writes